Ethical GuidelinesYour privacy is important to us.

 There are a range of core principles that outline the system of ethical protection that we at AfterlifeData.com adhere to.

 Participant information is provided to help participants make informed choices about whether or not they want to be involved in the research.
-All participant information will be written in lay terms and all researchers will ensure that prospective participants understand what the study involves and what they will be required to do.
+All participant information will be written in lay terms and all researchers will ensure that prospective participants understand what the study involves and what they will be asked to do.

 In general, participant information will include the following information: